raftAtGit/Chainvayler/README.md

 in the next JVM session.

 BTW, above is not a _hard_ requirement.
 Even if your _chained_ object is not reachable from the _root_, it will be persisted/replicated but will be garbage collected later on if there are no other references to it.
-And yes, this also means garbage collection works as expected with _Chainvayler_.
+Only And yes, this also means garbage collection works as expected with _Chainvayler_.
 I had said _almost transparent_, right? ;)

 ## [Bank sample](#bank-sample)